by Dr. Bill Rawls

 - The presence of CMV IgG only indicates past exposure.

-People in developed countries do occasionally consume parasite eggs from eating raw foods and can occasionally harbor very low levels of parasites, but rarely enough to cause symptoms of infestation.
+People in high-income countries do occasionally consume parasite eggs from eating raw foods and can occasionally harbor very low levels of parasites, but rarely enough to cause symptoms of infestation.
 Infections are always self-limited unless contaminated food is again consumed.

 Testing is rarely indicated.
 Testing stool for eggs and parasites is not very sensitive and is almost always negative unless infestation is large.